monk07-01/bfh-pystarport/README.md

 a typical configuration for a devnet is like this:

 ```
-chainmaind:
+bfhevmd:
-  cmd: chain-maind  # chain binary to use, optional
+  cmd: bfhevmd  # chain binary to use, optional
   validators:  # genesis validators
-    - coins: 10cro
+    - coins: 10abfh
-      staked: 10cro
+      staked: 10abfh
-    - coins: 10cro
+    - coins: 10abfh
-      staked: 10cro
+      staked: 10abfh
   accounts:  # genesis accounts
     - name: community
-      coins: 100cro
+      coins: 100abfh
     - name: ecosystem
-      coins: 200cro
+      coins: 200abfh
     - name: reserve
-      coins: 200cro
+      coins: 200abfh
-      vesting_coins: 100cro # if not provided, the all of coins will be vested
+      vesting_coins: 100bfh # if not provided, the all of coins will be vested
       vesting: "1d"
     - name: launch
-      coins: 100cro
+      coins: 100abfh
   genesis:  # patch genesis states
    app_state:
      staking: